alo7lika/Bharat-Intern_SMS-Classifier/README.md

 After running the implementation, you will obtain the following outputs:

 Accuracy: The accuracy of the model on the test data.

 Confusion Matrix: A matrix showing the number of correct and incorrect predictions.

-Classification Report: A detailed report showing precision, recall, and F1-score for each class.
+Classification Report: A detailed report showing each class's precision, recall, and F1-score.
 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.